Welcome to my review of Prizes Drop; a site that promises free gift cards and prizes.

 - Is it worth joining?

-And if you are interested in earning a full-time income online, I want to show you my preferred method that I’ve been using for the past 2 years.
+And if you are interested in a better-paying alternative, at the end of this post I want to show you my preferred method that I’ve been using since 2018.

 Now then, let’s find out what Prizes Drop is all about.